WHAT IS WRONG WITH HIM?

 Please Stop Staring At Us

-We are met with an entire waiting room of people staring at us.
-You can see the look on their faces: Why can’t she shut him up?
-They don’t keep me waiting in the waiting room long before we were taken back to a waiting room.
+They don’t keep us waiting long.
+We were taken back to a room to wait in private.
 When the doctor walks in, I am frustrated and in tears.
-Explaining to the doctor what happened in the car, waiting room and and behaviors at home, for the first time I hear the diagnosis of “Oppositional Defiant Disorder and ADHD” .
+Explaining to the doctor what happened in the car, waiting room and and behaviors that were happening at home, for the first time I hear the diagnosis of “Oppositional Defiant Disorder and ADHD”.

-Since mental illness runs in my family, I was trying not to medicate my child.
+Since mental illness runs in my family, I was trying extremely hard not to medicate my child.
 As time went on, there are so many incidents with him and it became a matter of safety.
 No matter how good a parent you are, you can’t be there 100% of the time.
-Kids have unbounded energy, but the ADHD/ODD child is like a child on speed and can’t be caught all the time.
-Our son would run out in parking lots ahead of us, in grocery stores, and sometimes ran into people that were using a cane.
+Kids have unbounded energy, but the ADHD/ODD child is like a child on speed.

 The Decision To Medicate